balajimurugesan2016/SpringLearning/Spring Framework.md

 ***Session-Scoped***

 Singleton:
+Whenever a bean is being instantiated for in the spring context, a single instance if the bean is generated.

+Prototype:
-Whenever a bean is being instantiated for in the spring context
+Whenever a bean is being instantiated for in the spring context, a different instances of the bean is generated for every call.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwNjc5NDc1OCwxNDQxNDE0MDEzLC0xMz
+eyJoaXN0b3J5IjpbLTcwMTI3Nzc4MSwxNDQxNDE0MDEzLC0xMz
 I2NjU5NjYwLDg4NzQ5NTIwLC0xNjQ3NjI4Njg1LDUzMTkzMTUx
 MywxMzI0MzUzNTAxLDE2OTcyMDA4ODYsLTk5OTA2MzA3LDIyMT
 MwMzE3NSwxMTQ0NzM2Mzg3LDgyNTM3MTM4M119